cmu-sei/augur-code/tools/README.md

  - **output**: relative path to JSON file where the predictions will be stored.
  - **metrics_output**: relative path to the JSON file where the metric information will be stored.
  - **threshold**: value between 0 and 1 that will convert a raw prediction into a classification.
  - **timebox_size**: size of the timebox for analyzing the metrics, should match timebox used when creating a drifted dataset.
+Only needed if "predict" mode is enabled.
  - **metrics**: array containing objects describing the metrics to analyze.
+Only needed if "predict" mode is enabled.
 Each metric object contains:
    - **name**: a friendly name for the metric.
    - **type**: the metric type (can only be ErrorMetric or DistanceMetric).
    - **module**: name of the Python module inside the `harness/drifts` folder implementing this drift (see general README for more details).